 A: Make sure you are not conducting an illegal lottery.
 All fifty states and federal laws prohibit illegal lotteries.
-An illegal lottery is a lottery that is not run by the state (or certain charities in some states) and has the following three elements: (1) a prize – anything of value awarded to winners; (2) chance – random selection of winners; (3) consideration – monetary or some kinds of non-monetary value given to participate.
+An illegal lottery generally is a lottery that is not run by the state (or certain charities in some states) and has the following three elements: (1) a prize – anything of value awarded to winners; (2) chance – random selection of winners; (3) consideration – monetary or some kinds of non-monetary value given to participate.
 Advertisers may eliminate the “chance” element by making the sweepstakes a contest of skill.
-Advertisers often eliminate the “consideration” element by providing an alternative method of entry, such as the opportunity to enter by calling a toll free number, which does not require giving value to participate.
+Advertisers often eliminate the “consideration” element by providing an alternative method of entry, such as the opportunity to enter by mailing a postcard or sending an email, which does not require giving value to participate.
 With most of these contests happening on social media now, be sure to consult the FTC guidelines and each social media’s platform to understand what is allowed in those mediums.

 Q: What can happen to those who violate advertising laws and regulations?

-A: The Federal Trade Commission (FTC) has a wide variety of ways to deal with violators.
-For example, the FTC may issue a “cease and desist” order to stop the illegal conduct and/or issue a "corrective" ad to counter the advertiser's earlier misleading ads.
+A: There are many ways that the FTC and each state's attorney general can deal with violators.
+For example, either may issue a “cease and desist” order to stop the illegal conduct and/or issue a "corrective" ad to counter the advertiser's earlier misleading ads.
 The FTC may further “fence-in” the advertiser by prohibiting misleading ads across all of the advertiser’s other unrelated product lines.
-In addition, a consumer or competitor may bring a claim (lawsuit) under federal or state law to recover “damages” (compensation, generally in the form of money) caused by unfair or deceptive practices or acts or, for interstate advertisements, file a chllenge with the Council of Better Bsuiness Bureau's National Advertising Division.
+In addition, a consumer or competitor may bring a lawsuit under federal or state law to recover damages caused by unfair or deceptive practices or acts or, for interstate advertisements, file a chllenge with the Council of Better Bsuiness Bureau's National Advertising Division.